microsoft/nni/docs/source/compression/legacy_customize_compressor.rst

 In order to simplify the process of writing new compression algorithms, we have designed simple and flexible programming interface, which covers pruning and quantization.
 Below, we first demonstrate how to customize a new pruning algorithm and then demonstrate how to customize a new quantization algorithm.

 **Important Note** To better understand how to customize new pruning/quantization algorithms, users should first understand the framework that supports various pruning algorithms in NNI.
-Reference `Framework overview of model compression <legacy_framework.html>`__
+Reference :doc:`Framework overview of model compression <legacy_framework>`

 Customize a new pruning algorithm
 ---------------------------------